For Better or For Worse by Lynn Johnston for December 11, 2018

 18. Missing large

-3cranes Premium Member almost 6 years ago
+3cranes Premium Member about 6 years ago

 Christmas cards were the one physical way that I kept up with relatives.
 I am loosing the ability to send cards, because I do not have up to date addresses anymore!